Canada Canadian Experience Class Requirements & Express Entry Application

 Permanent

-Canadian Experience Class (CEC) is one of the three programs managed under Express Entry.
-It is designed for temporary workers and international graduates who have gained skilled work experience in Canada and want to transition to permanent resident status.
-CEC applicants do not need an Educational Credential Assessment (ECA) or proof of settlement funds.
+The Canadian Experience Class (CEC) is a primary immigration program managed under Express Entry.
+It allows temporary foreign workers and international students with Canadian work experience to transition to permanent resident status.
+Unlike other programs, CEC applicants do not require an Educational Credential Assessment (ECA) or proof of settlement funds.

-Applicants must have at least 1 year of skilled Canadian work experience within the last 3 years.
-The work must be in occupations classified under NOC TEER 0, 1, 2, or 3.
-CEC is one of the fastest pathways to Canadian permanent residency, with IRCC processing 80% of complete applications within 6 months.
-Self-employment and work experience gained while studying full-time does not count.
+To meet the Canadian Experience Class requirements, applicants need at least 1 year of skilled Canadian work experience (1,560 hours) within the three years before they apply.
+This work must be in an occupation classified under NOC TEER 0, 1, 2, or 3.
+You must also meet the minimum language proficiency scores (CLB 5 or 7 depending on your NOC).
+CEC is recognized as one of the fastest and most reliable pathways to permanent residency, with IRCC completing most Canadian work experience Express Entry applications in just 6 months.
+Remember, self-employment and work completed while studying full-time are not eligible for this program.

 Eligibility